Juneo-io/juneogo/chains/atomic/README.md

 ### Issue an export transaction to ChainA

 ChainA will verify this transaction is valid within the block containing the transaction.
-This verification will ensure that it pays an appropriate fee, ensure that the transaction is well formed, and check to ensure that the destination chain, ChainB, is on the same supernet as ChainA.
+This verification will ensure that it pays an appropriate fee, ensure that the transaction is well formed, and check to ensure that the destination chain, ChainB, is on the same subnet as ChainA.
 After the block containing this transaction has been verified, it will be issued to consensus.
 It's important to note that the message to the shared memory of ChainB is added when this transaction is accepted by the VM.
 This ensures that an import transaction on ChainB is only valid when the atomic UTXO has been finalized on ChainA.

 ### API service uses Indexed to return the set of UTXOs owned by a set of addresses